 - For universal use

-Note that several sources online state you can identify the battery manufacturer from the first letter of the battery reference code, but that is not correct.
-While it is true that Yuasa offers a YTX series of batteries, so does Mighty max and probably others.
-Any manufacturer is free to name their series of batteries as they want.
-Hence, the letters alone are not enough to provide an identification of which manufacturer made the battery.
+Several online sources state you can identify the battery manufacturer from the first letter of the battery reference code, but that is incorrect.
+While it is true that Yuasa offers a YTX series of batteries, so do Mighty Max and probably others.

-YTX14 A H L–BS–1: Battery performance classification
+YTX14 A H L–BS–1: Battery Performance Classification

 A higher number means higher power output.
 The battery of my Polaris Sportsman has a performance classification number of 20.

-YTX14 A H L–BS–1: Designates unique battery case size
+YTX14 A H L–BS–1: Designates Unique Battery Case Size

 Not all manufacturers or batteries have this letter in their battery reference code.
 Those that do use it to designate a unique battery case size.

-YTX14 A H L–BS–1: Increased power (CCA)
+YTX14 A H L–BS–1: Increased Power (CCA)

 Batteries with the letter H in the code let you know it’s a higher CCA battery.
 According to Yuasa, their H-series of batteries offer up to 30% more cranking amps.

-YTX14 A H L–BS–1: Polarity location
+YTX14 A H L–BS–1: Polarity Location

 Yet again, not all batteries have this letter in their battery reference code.
 But when it’s there, it tells you the polarity location.
 L = Left, R = Right.

-YTX14 A H L–BS–1: Factory activated of bottle supplied
+YTX14 A H L–BS–1: Factory Activated of Bottle Supplied

 FA: Factory Activated